omshii/pykitables/README.md

 # pykitables
-A python package for getting neatly formatted tables from a Wikipedia page using beautifulsoup4.
+A python package for getting neatly formatted tables from any Wikipedia page using beautifulsoup4.

+##Installation
+'''pip install pykitables'''

 ## Usage
 ``` import pykitables